nando123abc/nando123abc/README.md

   <img src="./AstroGif.gif" width="100%"/>
 </div>

-### :man_technologist: About Me :
+### 👋 About Me :
-👋Hi!
+Hi!
 I'm @nando123abc and I enjoy creating a variety of works in many different mediums.
 Check them out at [worp.space](www.worp.space)

 - I studied Architecture and recieved my Masters at [FIU](https://www.fiu.edu/).
 I continued my education with a post-professional Masters degree, with a focus on technology.